AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/developer_guide/webhookapis.md

 ![sign_webhooks_azure_4.png](_images/sign_webhooks_azure_4.png)

-Note: The same behavior for <span style="color: red;">clientId</span> is expected when the Webhook URL receives POST notifications.
+Note: The same behavior for `clientId` is expected when the Webhook URL receives POST notifications.

 Once you have verified the behavior, the webhook URL is functional as per Acrobat Sign standards.
 You can further update your new webhook and add custom logic as needed for your application.